supaflyENJOY/DynamicsDocs/docs/AdminSetup/BusinessUnit.md

 **Users**

-In the Users subgrid, you can view the members of your organizaton who have access to records in this business unit.
+In the Users subgrid, you can view the members of your organization who have access to records in this business unit.

 ## Claim Settings